ShadowDuke/OW_Units-Plus/README.md

 2. Go to "Mods" in the main menu and enable "Units Plus", click "Save" then "Play with Mods" or set up a new game and go to Advanced Setup to find the mod at the bottom and enable it.
 3. Start a new game

+## Changes

+- Scout:
+   - Can now attack
+   - Has Trait "Military Scout"
+   - Consumes now 1 Food/Year
+   - Starts with "panic"
+   - Can only be upgraded to Scout Warrior
+   - Can still not train or earn XP

 ## New Units

 - Scout Warrior: